Off the beaten track: Kotor, Montenegro

 - Cetinje (the old capital, which looks full of character and history)

 - The coast – Budva and Petrovac (the locals told us Budva is more of a party town and Petrovac is slightly quieter/more family oriented and has the best beach)

 When to go

 Unless you thrive in the heat and love humidity, I’d advise you don’t visit Kotor over the summer months.
-We visited at the end of June and by Jove, it was SWELTERING.
-As in 32-35 degrees most days and humidity levels around 60% in the day and over 85% in the evenings.
-My hair somewhat resembled a poodle after a blow-dry.
+We visited at the end of June and by Jove, it was sweltering.
+It was 32-35 degrees Celsius most days and humidity levels were around 60% in the day and over 85-90% in the evenings.
+My hair constantly resembled a back-combed poodle.

 If you want to properly explore Montenegro, I would advise going May/early June or September time, for a compromise of decent weather and being able to explore and get around a lot more.

 Many people we spoke to knew a little bit of English, but we did also try some Montenegrin too.
 Here are a few basic words to get you started (take a look at Culture Trip’s Montenegro post for some more phrases and pronunciations).

 Hvala (hvahlah- we were told to say it a bit like koala!): thank you